qt-luigi/replacer/README.md

-# replace
+# replacer

-replace replace specified oldstr to newstr in a file.
+replacer replace specified old string to new string in a file.
 A file is overwritten.

 ## Installation